ortegaalfredo/celery-ai/README.md

 ## Example prompts:
 * 'find all files starting with letter z, in subdirectories, linux command'
-* 'youtube video of python tutoriar'
+* 'youtube video of python tutorial'
 * 'write an example description of a github project in markup language'

-Warning: The AI will sometimes write commands and execute them if you ask them to do so.
+Warning: The AI will sometimes write commands and execute them if you query it inside a terminal.

 ## License